Christian Meditation

 He adopted the use of a mantra as his method of meditation – something he was introduced to by a Hindu Swami, when he was working as a diplomat in Malaya.
 When he later became a Benedictine monk, he discovered that Christianity had its own tradition of meditation using a mantra.
 A mantra is a prayer word or phrase which is repeated continuously.

-For Main, to meditate using the mantra was to leave the self, the ego, behind.
-To do this, he believed it was necessary, apart from the mantra, to leave words, images and ideas behind.
+For Main, to meditate using the mantra was to leave the self, the ego, behind – in the sense of transcending our ego consciousness, with its grounding in the more superficial layers of our being.
+We leave this ego consciousness behind in order to access our spiritual consciousness, our openness to God’s Spirit at the centre or in the depths of our being.
+To do this, Main believed it was necessary, apart from the mantra, to leave words, images and ideas behind.

 For him, this is what Jesus meant when he said we must lose our life in order to gain it.
-He believed the saying of the mantra enabled us to leave self behind so that we could also experience the fullness of life Jesus mentioned in John 10:10: “I have come that they may have life, and have it to the full”.
+He believed the saying of the mantra enabled us to leave self behind, which means leaving behind or transcending the limitations of the ordinary way we experience ourselves and all that is around us.
+In this way we are able to experience the fullness of life Jesus mentioned in John 10:10: “I have come that they may have life, and have it to the full”.

 For Main, such fullness was fullness of being, and fullness of being means becoming conscious of life, ‘our being’, as the pure gift of a creator whose love for us is overflowing and infinite.
 This, for him, was the source of our true selves and the basis of all reality.
 Fullness of being means becoming conscious of the power of love as the ground of our being, the great life-source and energy-source which is in us and surrounds us.